Incoming Visiting Students

-- As for research activities, the enrolment is free for periods of stay under 30 days;
+- For research activities, the enrolment is free of charge for periods of stay under 30 days;

-- As for research activities, the enrolment fee is EUR 200.00 for periods of stay between 31 days and 6 months;
+- For research activities, the enrolment fee is EUR 200.00 for periods of stay between 31 days and 6 months;

-- Visiting Students who wish to take part in any course at Ca' Foscari may attend classes and other educational activities of all First or Second Cycle Degree Programmes (they will be admitted to courses with limited enrolment only after verifying if any places are available).
+- Visiting Students who wish to take part in any course at Ca' Foscari University may attend classes and other educational activities from all First or Second Cycle Degree Programmes (they will be admitted to courses with limited enrolment only after verifying if any spots are available).

 For the list of the courses with lessons or other facilities in English (bibliography, final exam or student support in English), please visit this webpage.

 For the list of all the courses provided by Ca' Foscari University and their syllabi, please visit this page.

-- Visiting Students wishing to conduct an independent research activity, whether aimed at completing the final thesis of their degree programme, or participate in doctoral courses may request the guidance of a university tutor of Ca' Foscari by submitting a letter of presentation from a professor of their home institution.
+- Visiting Students wishing to conduct an independent research activity, whether aimed at completing the final thesis of their degree programme, or attend doctoral courses may request to be supported by a university tutor of Ca' Foscari by submitting a letter of presentation written and signed by a professor at their home institution.

 For information about the educational activities of Ca' Foscari Graduate School, please visit the website page concerning PhD Programmes.
-Each request will be verifies and approved by the PhD Program Coordinator in charge.
+Each request will be verified and approved by the PhD Program Coordinator in charge.

-Please notice that the teaching language used in each course is indicated in the educational programmes as published annually and available on the university website.
+Please notice that the teaching language used in each course is listed in the educational programmes as published annually and available on the university website.
 For those courses or research activities in the area of foreign languages or linguistics, educational activities may be conducted in the target language.

 Facilities and charges

-Visiting Students acquire the same rights and can take advantage of the same facilities as the other students of Ca' Foscari University: they can take final exams, use the libraries and computer laboratories of the University, take part in the student associations, have access to the university canteens at special prices, benefit from accident insurance, etc. Moreover they can ask for support in the search of an accommodation in Venice through the Housing Office of Ca' Foscari University.
+Visiting Students have the same rights and can take advantage of the same facilities as the other students of Ca' Foscari University of Venice: they can take final exams, use the libraries and computer laboratories of the University, take part in the student associations, access the university canteens with a discount, benefit from accident insurance, etc. Moreover they can ask for support in the search of accommodation in Venice through the University’s Housing Office.